Poker Basics, Poker Strategy, Tournaments

 Mistake #1 – Exercising Poor Bankroll Management

-Bankroll management is everything in tournament poker, and if you fail in this area, you are not likely to succeed in the game format overall.
+Bankroll management is everything in this format, and if you fail in this area, no amount of skill will save you in the long run.

 Every time you sit down to play a tournament, you are playing against hundreds of poker players, and the vast majority of the buyins will be distributed to the few who get to the finish line.